HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Click the \[Not Prompt] button to retract the pop-up window, and the pop-up window will not be re-activated when logging in again or refreshing the page.

-**Email example**: The email prompt for "License authorization information cannot be updated" is as follows:
+**Email example:** The email prompt for "License authorization information cannot be updated" is as follows:

 ![](assets/hotdb-management/image490.png)